mashu/PositionalEmbeddings.jl/docs/src/index.md

 Currently implemented:
 - Rotary Position Embeddings (RoPE) - A method that encodes positions by rotating vectors in 2D subspaces
+- Frequency Positional Embeddings (FrequencyPE) - The original positional encoding scheme from "Attention Is All You Need"

 ## API Reference